Do I have to do it?

 First time declaring?

-If this is your first year filing a tax declaration in France, you will first need to get a tax number (numéro fiscal), you can get one through the official website of impots.gouv.fr.
+If this is your first year filing a tax declaration in France, you will first need to get a tax number (numéro fiscal) and then set up an online account on the tax website of impots.gouv.fr.

 Once you have received the number, you then need to register with the tax website.